zulip/zulip/docs/subsystems/presence.md

-  since the user was last online, the client can at any time accurately compute whether that user is offline (even if the last data from the server was 45 seconds ago, and the user was last online 4:30 before the client received that server data).
+  since the user was last online, the client can at any time accurately compute whether that user is offline (even if the last data from the server was 45 seconds ago, and the user was last online 43 seconds before the client received that server data).
 * The `status_from_timestamp` function in `static/js/presence.js` is
   useful sample code; the `OFFLINE_THRESHOLD_SECS` check is critical to correct output.